Audrey-chenxi/CASA_Dissertation_Chenxi-Zhao/README.md

   UK epidemic policy at various time periods: https://www.honglingjin.co.uk/338580.html#2021%E5%B9%B45%E6%9C%88
 -b-Different regions: the relationship between socio-demographic factors and mortality inequality.
 And how this relationship differed in two lockdowns
 7) Discussion of results
--a- Covid-19 has improved and is expected to return to normal in June.
+(1) Covid-19 has improved and is expected to return to normal in June.
 There is still regional inequality in vaccine injections during this process
--b- Compare the overall situation in England and other health inequalities, analyze government policies, social phenomena and give some suggestions.
+(2) Compare the overall situation in England and other health inequalities, analyze government policies, social phenomena and give some suggestions.
 Address inequalities in population health
 8) Conclusions

 ## 2.Data